San Francisco

 “Participants will have the opportunity to find out more about what these companies are doing and obtain insights into what they think the technology landscape will look like over the next five to 10 years,” he said.

-“The students will be there – in front of company representatives and entrepreneurs – engaging with them, asking questions and enjoying the experience.
+“The students will be there – in front of company representatives and entrepreneurs – engaging with them in groups, asking questions and enjoying the experience.

 “It’s fairly immersive in that participants are actually going to these companies and experiencing what it is like to be part of that particular network of people.”